 Can someone from a disadvantaged background gain admission to dental school?
 What if no one from my family was a dentist?
 What if I came from a high school where there were no advanced classes?

-Dental schools are very committed to admitting a broad and diverse class in order to meet the healthcare needs of our changing population.
-There are many resources at OSU that can help you strengthen your academics.
+Dental schools are very committed to admitting a broad and diverse class to meet the healthcare needs of our changing population.
+Many resources at OSU can help you strengthen your academics.
 There are also summer programs at dental schools that are designed to help support rural, disadvantaged and underrepresented minority students to gain entrance to professional school.
 An example of one is the Summer Health Professions Education Program.